theopin/tp/docs/DeveloperGuide.md

 The sequence diagram below illustrates the general process when clearing all files.

 [!Image](https://i.ibb.co/58r7BcR/destroyer-Full.png)

 As you can see in the diagram above, when the *executeFunction()* method is called, *DataFileDestroyer* invokes a number of methods in order to complete this operation.
-First, it starts off by iterating through every directory present within the */data* directory, including itself.
-For each directory, a file object is constructed from the path of them and a list of strings of each file within it is produced.
-Based on this secondary list of files generated, *DataFileDestroyer* iterates through each of them and proceeds to delete the files which are identified as XML files.
+First, it iterates through every directory present within the */data* directory, including itself.
+For each directory, a file object is constructed from their respective paths a list of strings of each file within it is produced.
+Based on this secondary list of the names of files generated, *DataFileDestroyer* iterates through each of them and proceeds to delete the files which are identified as XML files. <br>
-Finally,*updateDirectory(File)* is invoked as well.
+Finally, *updateDirectory(File)* is also called.
 This method runs recursively, looking out for empty directories as well as XML files who have been placed in the directory.
 They will be removed to maintain the organization of the files within the */data* folder.